The blue echeveria plant most commonly referred to as “blue” is Echeveria glauca also known as Echeveria secunda.

 The basic Echeveria is a simple easy to grow little green rosette shaped green plant able to live in all sorts of challenging settings.

-All these Blue Echeveria varieties retain the simple needs of the basic Echeveria but bring a great deal of drama, beauty, and interest to your indoor or outdoor plant collection.
+All these Blue varieties of Echeveria retain the simple needs of the basic Echeveria but bring a great deal of drama, beauty, and interest to your indoor or outdoor plant collection.

 Echeveria of all kinds makes lovely houseplants or container plants for use indoors or out depending on the climate.